J-FHu/UDCUNet/README.md

 ## How To Train
 - Refer to ./options/train for the configuration file of the model to train.
 - Prepare the training data in ./datasets/training/input and ./datasets/training/GT
-- All datasets can be downloaded at the [Challenage official website](https://codalab.lisn.upsaclay.fr/competitions/4874#participate).
+- All datasets can be downloaded at the [MIPI Challenage official website](https://codalab.lisn.upsaclay.fr/competitions/4874#participate).
 - The training command is like
 ```
 CUDA_VISIBLE_DEVICES=0 python basicsr/train.py -opt options/train/UDCUNet_train.yml